jonnyweatherly/aajonusnet/md/Interviews/Raw to Radiant Interview.md

 [ads]

-[ad]: Hey kid, over here, inside your radio.
+[ad] Hey kid, over here, inside your radio.
 Name's Ralph.
 I'm an energy hog.
 Hey, if you're going to waste energy in your home, I'm going to pig out on it.
 Anyway, I've got a deal for you.
 There's this new website called energyhog.org.
 Forget about it.
 It teaches kids how to get rid of us energy hogs.
 So you promise not to log on to energyhog.org, and I promise not to eat your radio.
 Deal?
 A public service announcement brought to you by the U.S. Department of Energy and the Ad Council.

-[ad]: Hey, how you doing?
+[ad] Hey, how you doing?
 Educational videos.
 Top quality.
 Right here.
 You'll never hear anyone selling education on the street, but with free family learning programs, you can get the education you need.
 Call 1-877-FAMLIT-1 for information on free learning programs.
 1-877-FAMLIT-1.
 Check it out, check it out.
 I want your GED right here, guaranteed, ma.
 Come on, check it out.
 Free family learning programs from the National Center for Family Literacy.
 Brought to you by the National Center for Family Literacy and the Ad Council.

-[ad]: Your life, your health, your network.
+[ad] Your life, your health, your network.
 Voice America Health and Wellness.

-[Intermission]: You're listening to Raw to Radiant with host Kim Cohen.
+[Intermission] You're listening to Raw to Radiant with host Kim Cohen.
 If you have a question for Kim or her guest, call now.
 Our toll free number is 1-866-472-5792.
 The number again is 1-866-472-5792.
 Now back to Raw to Radiant.

 K: Welcome back to Raw to Radiant.
 I'm your host, Kim Cohen, and today we're talking with Dr. Aajonus Vonderplanitz about the health benefits of raw unpasteurized dairy.
 And I know that there's something specific that you wanted to talk about in this next segment.
 Go right ahead, Aajonus.